andywu6666/11401_CS203A/Assignment IV/README_template.md

 3.For robustness, the polynomial method for strings (with carefully chosen constants) and division method for integers (~with prime m~) are recommended.

-4.To further improve hash table efficiency, maintaining a load factor below 0.7 is advised.
+4.To further improve hash table efficiency, maintaining a load factor below 0.7 is advised(as the Professor Yu-Feng Huang said in class).
 This may require dynamic resizing or initial bucket count planning based on expected data volume.